cpsintegrationlab/depth_clustering/README.md

 # Depth Clustering

-## Command-Line Application
+## Project Setup

-The command-line application depend on the installation of the following essential packages:
+This project depends on the installation of the following essential packages:

 ```bash
 apt install build-essential cmake tar wget